Younest9/okd/README.md

       }
    }
    ```
-      Copy it to a file on local machine.
+      Copy it to a file on the Downloads folder of your local machine and name it `pull-secret.txt`.

    > This ```{"auths":{"fake":{"auth":"aWQ6cGFzcwo="}}}``` to copy-paste easily.